CAQH Provider Data – Help Page

 Healthcare organizations such as health plans and hospitals evaluate physicians and other health care providers with whom they contract to confirm that these providers are adequately trained, certified and/or licensed to provide care.
 One of the most important parts of the credentialing process is the collection and verification of vital data regarding the healthcare provider's education, training, experience, practice history, location, disclosure of any issues impacting their ability to provide care, and other background information.

 Three steps are involved in completing the credentialing process:

-CAQH ProView simplifies the process by enabling providers to submit one standard credentialing application to a single source, the CAQH ProView credentialing application database, to satisfy the credentialing requirements of participating health plans.
-This significantly reduces the administrative requirements associated with the credentialing application process.
+CAQH simplifies the process by enabling providers to submit one standard credentialing application to a single source, the CAQH Provider Data Portal, to satisfy the credentialing requirements of all participating health plans.
+This significantly reduces the administrative time and effort to submit a credentialing application.